 Our training setting offers a wide range of exciting experiences in clinical health psychology.
-Fellows provide outpatient clinical services in the Department of Family Medicine's two outpatient primary care residency training clinics, the Lakeland Family Medicine Clinic and the West Jackson Family Medicine Center.
+Fellows provide outpatient clinical services in the Department of Family Medicine's two outpatient primary care residency training clinics, the Lakeland Family Medicine Clinic and the Flowood Family Medicine Center.
 Within the outpatient clinics, fellows function as behavioral health consultants in treatment teams comprised of family medicine faculty physicians, family medicine physician residents, social workers, nursing staff, pharmacy faculty and residents, and medical students.

 Direct consultative and clinical services are provided with patients in exam rooms, keeping the fellows fully embedded in the primary care culture.
 Fellows conduct behavioral assessments and provide brief problem-focused, empirically-supported interventions, such as health promotion activities, specific manualized psychological treatments, and behavioral interventions targeted at increasing medical adherence.
 These activities often result in treatment recommendations made to the primary care providers, ensuring the provision of comprehensive services.
 In addition, fellows also provide informal or indirect consultation during which they do not see the patient but guide a clinician during the assessment and treatment process.